 Another centre of ecological living is Brithdir Mawr in Wales, which is a farm run on ecological principles and where Tony Wrench, Jane Faith and countless helpers built ‘That Roundhouse’ - so despised by the very people who should really have known so much better.

 Anyone can see and smell that our air is badly polluted now.
 Even where I presently live, in the country, the air gets foul when it drifts from the surrounding cities 60 and more miles away.
 Cities are extremely hazardous now for poeple with breathing problems and even without.
 Breathing in poisonous air is an idiotic and senseless way to live.

-It is no use relying on politicians or the directors of multinational companies.
+There is no point in relying on politicians or the directors of multinational companies.
 They have proved over and over that they do not care about our environment.

 John Seymour, the famous self-sufficient gardener, called this age ‘The Age of Plunder’ and with good reason.
 Most intelligent people know who is doing the plundering; the ignorant masses do not care.
 Seymour called for an Age of Healing and some listen but are there enough?

 There are two main ways to address the problem of the bad relationship the powerful and rich elite minority of us seem to be having with our environment.
 One is pragmatic, for instance, fix the problems as some see them.
 This is the method mostly offered by those in control of us.

 However, the most important way is to enlighten the perception which causes this problem, which if left, will kill us all.

 Many spiritual thinkers state that we act as we do because of our perception of the world around us and if we change the way that we think and see our surroundings we will change how we relate, react, proact with them.
 We need to ascribe real value to our environment and see it less as a resource to plunder for profit and gain.
 One such visionary was Buckminster Fuller who said,